wimvanderbauwhede/gmcf/README.md

 ## Current Prototype

-The code in this repository is a Proof-of-Concept, in a very early stage: I created the Glasgow Model Coupling Framework (GMCF), and API and runtime, and used it to couple the [Weather Research and Forecasting Model](http://www2.mmm.ucar.edu/wrf/users/) with the [Large Eddy Simulator](https://github.com/wimvanderbauwhede/LES) developed at Kyoto University's Disaster Prevention Research Institute.
+The code in this repository is a Proof-of-Concept, in a very early stage: I created the Glasgow Model Coupling Framework (GMCF), an API and runtime, and used it to couple the [Weather Research and Forecasting Model](http://www2.mmm.ucar.edu/wrf/users/) with the [Large Eddy Simulator](https://github.com/wimvanderbauwhede/LES) developed at Kyoto University's Disaster Prevention Research Institute.
 The current coupling code works on a multicore/GPU node with OpenMP WRF and our OpenCL LES.
 I have tested the integration on a 12-core Intel Xeon E5-2640 host running CentOS 6.4, with an NVIDIA GeForce GTX 480.

 The GMCF is already very generic and can be used for coupling other models as well, but it is not yet easy to use.